 Budget for Success: Have You Planned for Pay Increases?

-It’s early in the year, and you may still be working on new plans, goals, and strategies within your company.
-One of the most important aspects to take into consideration is the new annual budget.
+It’s part way through the year, and you may still be working on new plans, goals, and strategies within your company.
+One of the most important aspects to take into consideration is the annual budget.

 Consider the following examples: